DagieDee/Ecosystem-Grants/applications/OkAlice-Liquid-Staking.md

 | 7. | Marketting | Appoint community manager, setup discord server, incentivising LPs, ... |

 ## Future Plans
-We are planning to fully decentralise the Dapp in a later fase by adding a governance system and giving sudo privileges to a democratic body.
+We are planning to fully decentralise the Dapp in a later phase by adding a governance system and giving sudo privileges to a democratic body.

 ## Additional information
 We've heard about the Ink!ubator through team members from Astar.